UBC-MDS/ds-toolbox/chapters/en/module3.md

 <choice>
 <opt text='obsessively, like every 5 minutes' >

-You will probably be using a lot of your time in pushing (and doing commits) that yuo can be using to move forward with the project.
+You will probably be better using your time to move forward with the project than in pushing (and doing commits).

 </opt>
 <opt text='at least at the end of every session you work on the project' correct='true'>